UNLSurge/SocialUnrestNew/README.md

 This model was built as part of the research on anticipating the spread of social unrest events at the University of Nebraska-Lincoln and Citadel University.
 This research is funded by the National Geospatial-Intelligence Agency.

-In our framework, each individual region acts as an agent that can communicate with other agents within its predefined neighborhood.
+In our framework, each region acts as an agent that can communicate with other agents within its predefined neighborhood.
 The software is built upon the Repast Symphony (RS) 2.6 framework.
-It is a open-source agent-based modelling and simulation platform, it's an interactive Java-based modeling system designed for use on workstations and small computing clusters.
+It is an open-source agent-based modeling and simulation platform.
+It is an interactive Java-based modeling system designed for use on workstations and small computing clusters.
 A getting started guide is can be found at: https://repast.github.io/docs/RepastJavaGettingStarted.pdf.
-It is reccomended that the user go through this guide before starting a new project or modifying existing ones.
-I will still try to cover the necessary details in this document.
+It is recommended that the user goes through this guide before starting a new project or modifying existing ones.
+However, I will still try to cover the necessary details in this document.

 ## Brief introdction to Repast Symphony
-In Repast Symphony framework, the enviroment is initalized in a class that extends the Repast class ContextBuilder.
+In the Repast Symphony framework, the environment is initialized to extend the Repast class ContextBuilder.
 In our project, we named this initializing class UnrestBuilder.
-We can simply define our main agents as normal classes.
-Inside the UnrestBuilder, we create an environment (Context), we then add the agents to this context and return it.
+Thus, we can define our main agents as normal classes.
+Inside the UnrestBuilder, we create an environment (Context).
+We then add the agents to this context and return it.
 In our case, we defined an Event class to define the event-type agents and the Observer class to create an observer agent.

 ### Scheduling
-We can simply create a method inside the agent class definition and add a scheduler to it.
-These methods will be executed for each object of that agent-class during simulation.
+We can create a method inside the agent class definition and add a scheduler to it.
+These methods will be executed for each object of that agent class during simulation.
 ~~~~
 @ScheduledMethod(start=0, interval=1, priority = 4)
 public void makeAlive() {